defold/doc/docs/en/manuals/physics-shapes.md

 ## Rotating collision shapes in 2D physics
 Collision shapes in 2D physics can only be rotated around the z-axis.
 Rotation around the x or y axis will yield incorrect results and should be avoided, even when rotating 180 degrees to essentially flip the shape along the x or y axis.
 To flip a physics shape it is recommended to use [`physics.set_hlip(url, flip)`](/ref/stable/physics/?#physics.set_hflip:url-flip) and [`physics.set_vlip(url, flip)`](/ref/stable/physics/?#physics.set_vflip:url-flip).

+# Debugging
+You can [enable Physics debugging](/manuals/debugging/#debugging-problems-with-physics) to see the collision shapes at runtime.